-Measure Q is a sales tax that supports improvements to general City services, including youth services to help reduce gang activity; improved police presence in San Pablo schools and neighborhoods; and support for job training and economic development.
+Measure Q is a sales tax that can be used to support any general City services but has specifically been earmarked to support youth services to help reduce gang activity; improve police presence in San Pablo schools and neighborhoods; fund the Childhood Obesity Prevention Advisory Group (COPAG) and provide support for local job training and economic development.

 Measure K is a sales tax ordinance to provide emergency medical services (EMS) out of San Pablo’s Fire Station 70 by the Contra Costa County Fire Protection District (ConFire).
 Measure K is a “special purpose” sales tax, meaning that revenue generated from the Measure can only be used for this stated purpose and nothing else.